 LL.M.
 (One year) – LL.B. or an Equivalent Law Degree with 55% marks (50% in case of SC/ST/ Persons with Disability).
 The candidates appearing in final LL.B. examination in April/May 2017 for admission year can also apply.

 Ph.D.
 Eligibility: LL.M.
 Degree with 55% marks or its equivalent(50% in case of SC/ST/ Persons with Disability).

 AILET Admit Card

-Candidates are issued the hall ticket online.
-The admit card of AILET will be issued on in 16th April 2016.
+AILET Admit Card will be issued online.
+The admit card of AILET will be issued as per schedule date.
 Those candidates who do not obtain the AILET hall ticket before the test will not be allowed to enter the examination hall.
 Candidate can download the AILET admit card online at nlu delhi website.
 Admit Card is a very important document.
 Candidate must present it on the day of exam.
 Details of candidate’s roll number, test center and other information are printed on the hall ticket.